DigiBP/25DIGIBP1/README.md

 ---

-## 4 Deployment for Teachers & Testing
+# Easy Deployment for Teachers & Testing

 Professors and Coaches can evaluate the flow without local installation: